Snille/MMM-Chart/README.md

 ### Configuration Options

-Default in the config I have "pre defined" 4 "Dummy Graphs lines".
-If you don't specify antthing, that information will be used.
-However, I recomend you to specify your own "look". :)

 | Option | Description |
 |---|---|
 |`url`|**Required** The URL to the graph JSON data source.
 You HAVE to set this!<br><br>**Default value:** `none`|